 - Outreach at public events

-- Volunteer workdays at native plant demonstrations gardens, invasive plant removal and other conservation projects.
+- Volunteer workdays at native plant demonstration gardens, invasive plant removal and other conservation projects.

 - Chapter sponsored education and restoration projects.

-- Providing Grants to other organizations for projects that are consistent with the Society’s mission: “to promote the preservation, conservation, and restoration of the native plants and native plant communities of Florida.”
+- Providing grants to other organizations for projects that are consistent with the Society’s mission: “to champion Florida native plants and their habitats.”

 - Collaboration with other environmental organizations in support of conservation and advocacy.

-Please join FNPS for all the benefits of state FNPS and chapter membership, including the knowledge that you are supporting native plants and native plant communities!
+Please join join FNPS for all the benefits of state FNPS and chapter membership, including the knowledge that you are supporting native plants and native plant communities!
+To receive our twice-monthly newsletter with information about upcoming chapter activities, please complete this form and we will add you to the subscription list.